Skip to content

 • Share on Email

 In January 2024, Volvo’s supply chain hit a hard wall.
-Houthi attacks on the Red Sea made it difficult for shipments to pass through the region, and the alternative only stretched already-thin lead times.
+Houthi attacks on the Red Sea impeded maritime shipping, and alternative routes only lengthened already-thin lead times.

 Ultimately, Volvo had to pause production for three days at its Belgium plant, but was able to leverage buffers and recovery plans to protect output.
 In this article, we will discuss the impact of the Red Sea crisis on Volvo’s supply chain and the lessons for supply chains.